DMahesha/google-clone/README.md

-# google-clone-practice
+# google-clone
-practicing html, css, and javascript skills by recreating the google homepage
+Recreating the main google search site to practice HTML and CSS